On unique continuation for solutions of the Schr{\"o}dinger equation on trees: Introduction

 In the case of linear Schr\"odinger equations, one can give a dynamical version of the Hardy Uncertainty Principle, only assuming that the potential is bounded, which makes another difference with the continuous case, since in the continuous case, all results in \cite{ekpv1,ekpv2,ekpv3} require to have some decay in the potential, and the result is still open for bounded potentials.
 To be more precise, the first author and Vega \cite{fbv} showed that if $u$ is a strong solution of $\partial_tu=i(\Delta_d u +Vu)$ on $\Z$ (with $V=V(n,t)$ bounded) and if $u$ satisfies the decay condition

 for some $\mu>1$, then $u=0$.
-In view of the free case, as $u(n,t)=\gamma i^{-n}e^{-2it}J_n(1-2t)$ is a solution of the free Schr\"odinger equation and it satisfies \eqref{eq:decayZ} with $\mu=1-\epsilon,\ \forall \epsilon>0$ (as one can deduce from \eqref{eq:besselest}), the condition $\mu>1$ is optimal.
+In view of the free case, as $u(n,t)=\gamma i^{-n}e^{-2it}J_n(1-2t)$ is a solution of the free Schr\"odinger equation and it satisfies \eqref{eq:decayZ} with $\mu=1+\epsilon,\ \forall \epsilon>0$ (as one can deduce from \eqref{eq:besselest}), the condition $\mu>1$ is optimal.
 It is worth to mention that $\mu=1$ gives the leading term in the asymptotic expression for $I_n(\alpha)$ in \eqref{eq:besselest}.
 Note also that \cite{jlmp,fb} both contain similar results but only in non-optimal cases $\mu>\mu_0>1$.
 A higher dimensional version of this result can be found in \cite{fbv}, although the rate of decay $\mu$ obtained there depends on the dimension and the sharp result is still open.
 The key tool here is to establish Carleman type estimates, that is, a weighted inequality of the form $C_w\norm{w u}_{L^2(\Z^d)}\leq \norm{w(i \partial_t +\Delta_d)u}_{L^2(\Z^d)}$ for an appropriate weight $w$ and a constant $C_w$ depending on this weight.
-We refer {\it e.g.} to \cite{LR} for more on Carleman estimates and their use mainly in the continuous setting.
+We refer to \cite{LR} for more on Carleman estimates and their use in the continuous setting.

 Therefore the results in \cite{fbv,jlmp,lm} are based on two different approaches.
-For the linear evolution with time-independent potential with bounded support one uses complex analysis, while in the presence of a time-dependent bounded potential the Phragm\'en-Lindel\"of principle is not available and one replace this by a suitable Carleman inequality (using real variable methods instead of complex analysis).
+For the linear evolution with time-independent bounded potential one uses complex analysis, while in the presence of a time-dependent bounded potential the Phragm\'en-Lindel\"of principle is not available and one replace this by a suitable Carleman inequality (using real variable methods instead of complex analysis).

 In this paper we extend both approaches to homogeneous trees of degree $q+1$ ({\em Bethe lattices}), which we denote by $\tree_q$.
 This is a connected graph with no loops, rooted in a point denoted by $o$, where every vertex is adjacent to $q+1$ other vertices, a relation denoted by $y\sim x$.
-Thus, one can see $\tree_q$ as a natural extension of the line $\mathbb{Z}$, which can be seen as an homogeneous tree of degree $2$.
+Thus, one can see $\tree_q$ as a natural extension of the line $\mathbb{Z}$, which can be seen as a homogeneous tree of degree $2$.
 One may then ask whether the behavior for solutions of Schr\"odinger evolutions is similar on $\Z$ and on $\tree_q$.
 As in the line $\Z$, we understand the Laplacian as the combinatorial Laplacian, that is a finite-difference operator $\mathcal{L}$ only taking into account interactions between nearest-neighbors (see Section 2 for a precise definition).